anilrajrimal1/phase-env-generate-action/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👨Author
+## 👨 Author

 Anil Raj Rimal

 ## 🙏 Acknowledgements

-- [Phase](https://phase.dev) for providing the secrets management platform.
+- [Phase](https://phase.dev) for providing a robust secrets management platform.